 SI.
-No. Environmental Issues Mitigation Measures Parameter (Indicators for Compliance) Responsible Implementation Responsible Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure by the contractor prior to demobilization.
-On completion of the works, all temporary structures will be cleared away, all rubbish burnt, excreta or other disposal pits or trenches filled in and effectively sealed off, and the site left clean and tidy, at the contractor's expense, to the entire satisfaction of the ASDM.
+No. Environmental Issues Mitigation Measures Parameter (Indicators for Compliance) Responsible Implementation Responsible Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure cleared away, all rubbish burnt, excreta or other disposal pits or trenches filled in and effectively sealed off, and the site left clean and tidy, at the contractor's expense, to the entire satisfaction of the ASDM.